dominikmayer/obsidian-note-id/README.md

 ### Benefits over Filename-Based Sequences

 Some users prepend sequence numbers to file names (e.g., 1.1 Note Title), but this approach can make notes harder to manage.
 Notes appear cluttered, and the numbers show up in links, reducing readability.
-Using the `ID` property avoids these issues, keeping filenames clean while maintaining a structured sequence in the sidebar view.
+Using the `id` property avoids these issues, keeping filenames clean while maintaining a structured sequence in the sidebar view.

 ## Installation